PacificCommunity/sdd-household-primary-activity-processing/README.md

 # gitignore

 The `.gitignore` file is configured to ignore the most common development temporary files for Python, R, and Stata.
-It also ignore most file formats in the `/temp/` subdirectories.
+It also ignore most file formats in the `/temp/` sub directories.